 As US aid and influence shrinks in Pakistan, China steps in

+In this Nov.
+8, 2014 file-pool photo, Pakistani Prime Minister Nawaz Sharif, left, and Chinese President Xi Jinping shake hands before their meeting at the Great Hall of the People in Beijing, China.
 Pakistani leaders often wax lyrical about their "sweeter than honey" relations with all-weather friend China.
-There's no romance about their marriage of convenience with America.

 Discussions